-- Positive self talk.
+- Positive self-talk.
 Positive self-talk is an inner voice that makes you feel good about yourself and everything going on in your life.
-By re-enforcing optimistic positive self talk you are encouraged to look at the bright side, pick yourself up when you fall, and learn from your failure.
+By re-enforcing optimistic positive self-talk you are encouraged to look at the bright side, pick yourself up when you fall, and learn from your failure.

-Benefits good stamina:
+Benefits of good stamina:

 - You can stand for long hours without being fatigued.